AlanFreed/VolterraIntegralEquations.jl/README.md

 17) Zener, C., *Elasticity and Anelasticity of Metals*.
 Chicago: University of Chicago Press, 1948.

 ## Version History

+### Version 0.2.0

+A different and simpler solver is employed here.
+The previous algorithm expanded the kernel in a Taylor expansion to construct moments that were used as quadrature weights [16].
+This resulted in an artifact--a numerical ringing--that would occur at the beginning of some solutions.
+The new solver does not include such a sophistication, and seems to be better behaved for it.

 ### Version 0.1.3